jin-repo/RACCROCHE/documentation/manual.md

 `layout` file, which tells the plotter where to draw what.

 see details [here](https://github.com/tanghaibao/jcvi/wiki/MCscan-(Python-version)#macrosynteny-getting-fancy)
 Once we have those files, then we can run:

 `$ python -m jcvi.compara.synteny screen --minspan=30 --simple acorus.ancestor1.anchors acorus.ancestor1.anchors.new`

-With all input files ready, let's plot.
+With all input files ready, let's plot

 `$ python -m jcvi.graphics.karyotype seqids layout`

 This generates our karyotype figure: